reframejs/reframe/docs/overview.template.md

 ### Introduction

 Reframe is a framework to create web apps.

-It is born out of the belief that a web framework can be rapid yet, as the same time, flexible.
+It is born out of the belief that a web framework can be rapid yet flexible at the same time.

 Reframe assembles a JavaScript stack that can integrate with Node.js, React, React Native Web, React Router, Vue.js, TypeScript, TypeORM, PostCSS, Webpack, Express, Koa, Hapi, etc.

+This means you can create an app with a modern interactive frontend, a Node.js server, and a database with a Node.js ORM.
+Other stacks like static sites and SSR apps are supported as well.

 <br/>